Alquem/machine-learning-syllabus/README.md

         3. Data Augmentation with ImageDataGenerator in Keras and other some Regularizations with flow_from_directory ✅

     9. Week 9
-        1. CNNs are not so black-box: See under the hood with the visualization of the internal Feature Maps within the Convolutional Layers
+        1. CNNs are not so black-box: See under the hood with the visualization of the internal Feature Maps within the Convolutional Layers ✅
-        2. Introductin to all the main Probability Mass and Density Functions: Bernoulli, Binomial, Gaussian, etc.
+        2. Introductin to all the main Probability Mass and Density Functions: Bernoulli, Binomial, Gaussian, etc. ✅
-        3. Word Embeddings in detail: Gensim Word2Vec, Training of a new Word Embeddings,
+        3. Word Embeddings in detail: Gensim Word2Vec, Training of a new Word Embeddings ✅

     10. Week 10
-        1. Theory and Implementation of Recurrent Neural Networks: Long Short Term Memories (LSTM), Gated Recurrent Units (GRU) and Bidirectional LSTM
+        1. Theory and Implementation of Recurrent Neural Networks: Long Short Term Memories (LSTM), Gated Recurrent Units (GRU) and Bidirectional LSTM ✅
-        2. Theory and Practice of Time Series Forecasting with Deep Neural Networks
+        2. Theory and Practice of Time Series Forecasting with Deep Neural Networks ✅
-        2. Regression of Uk Land Registry Dataset with Keras and Deep Learning
+        2. Regression of Uk Land Registry Dataset with Keras and Deep Learning ✅

     11. Week 11
-        1.
-        2.
-        3.
+        1. Case Study: Deep Learning for the Classification and Segmentation of Satellite Imagery, Implementation with Python/Tensorflow/Keras ✅
+        2. Case Study: Deep Learning for Sentiment Analysis and Colab Implementation ✅
+        3. Introduction to Machine Learning and Description of a Complex Text Classifier in Python/Tensorflow/Keras ✅

     12. Week 12
-        1.
-        2.
+        1. Installation of Anaconda and use of Conda: creation of virtual envs, use of pip and conda install ✅
+        2. Introduction to Traditional Machine Learning Algorithms: Linear Regression, Logistic Regression and Support Vector Machines ✅
+        3. introduction to Scikit-learn for the Implementation of Machine Learning Models with Scikit-Learn ✅

+    13. Week 13
+        1. Theory of Decision Trees and Random Forest Models and Implementation with Python/Scikit-Learn ✅
+        2. CAM-GRAD Algorithm for Visualizing Internals Mechanisms of ConvNets ✅
         3.